'An Incredible Disaster': West Sacramento Engineer Drawn To Haiti To Help Rebuild

 The rebuilding is immense.
 Dr. Miyamoto is committing an indefinite amount of time and effort to see people in Haiti get back on their feet.

 “I think each of us can do a little bit to make a difference, I believe.
-That’s why we’re here actually,” said Dr. Miyamoto.MORE NEWS: Draft Horses Pull Homeless Junk From Sacramento Creek
+That’s why we’re here actually,” said Dr. Miyamoto.MORE NEWS: Caldor Fire Burns 126,182 Acres, Containment Remains At 11 Percent

 This isn’t the first time he’s helped Haiti rebuild.
 He was there after the 2010 earthquake that killed more than 200,000 people.
 Dr. Miyamoto says it only costs $2,000 to rebuild a home in Haiti.
 He’s hoping more people will step up to help in his rebuilding efforts by donating to Miyamoto Relief.
 It is a 501c3 non profit.
 Dr. Miyamoto says 100% of the donations go towards the people in need, with no overhead.